interonet/interonet/docs/Interonet_VPNRouter_Configuration_Docs.md

 `db.interonet.org`
 * BIND data file
-* Edit this file accoring to the format.
+* Edit this file according to the format.

 > **NOTE:** add the Serial Number every time modify this file.